-Woodbury University School of Architecture, Burbank, CA, US, Archivist
+Woodbury University, Burbank, CA, US, Archivist

 Organize and collect drawings and models for the Woodbury University School of Architecture Department.
 Provide assistance to archivists in maintaining documentation of architectural drawings and models.